AnyLogic

 Advanced

-Extends other agent — One agent type may extend some other agent type.
-This feature gives you an ability to expose the functionality common for agents of different types into one place, “base agent type”.
+Extends other agent — One agent type can extend another.
+This feature allows you to expose common functionality of different agent types in one place: the “base agent type”.
 All agent types that extend the same “base agent type” will share this functionality.

-Log to database — If selected, all information about agents of this agent type (their parameter values, statistics on movement and time spent in different states, etc.) will be saved into the model execution log (if logging is turned on in the model’s Database properties).
+Log to database — If selected, all information about agents of this agent type (their parameter values, statistics on movement and time spent in different states, and so on) will be saved to the model execution log (if logging is turned on in the model’s Database properties).

-Create datasets for dynamic variables — If selected, AnyLogic creates datasets for all dynamic variables (stock, flow, and dynamic variables), contained in this agent type and collects the well-defined number (specified in the Limit the number of data samples up to first ... items property) of latest samples of these variables in these datasets.
-Samples collection will start at either First update time (absolute), or at the Update date if you select Use calendar dates to define the first update time.
-Samples are collected with the specified Recurrence time that you can set up below.
+Create datasets for dynamic variables — If selected, AnyLogic creates datasets for all dynamic variables (stock, flow, and dynamic variables) contained in this agent type.
+It also collects the specified number of the latest samples of these variables in these datasets (specified in the Limit the number of data samples up to first ... items property).
+Sample collection will start at either First update time (absolute), or at Update date, if you select Use calendar dates to define the first update time.
+Samples are collected at the specified Recurrence time, which you can set up below.

-If this option is not set, the user needs to create dataset for each dynamic variable by himself.
+If this option is not set, you need to manually create a dataset for each dynamic variable.

 Recurrence time — [Enabled if Create datasets for dynamic variables is set] Defines the recurrence time for collecting samples of dynamic variables.

-Limit the number of data samples — [Enabled if Create datasets for dynamic variables is set] Defines the number of samples stored in each dataset automatically created by AnyLogic for dynamic variable.
+Limit the number of data samples — [Enabled if Create datasets for dynamic variables is set] Defines the number of samples stored in each dataset that AnyLogic automatically creates for dynamic variables.

-Create toString() function with parameters — toString() function is used to display information about the agent in the inspect window during model run.
-By clicking this button you will create toString() function in your agent type.
-If your agent type has any parameters, this function will automatically return the names of these parameters and their values.
-To customize the output, specify whatever you want this function to return in the Function body field of the function's properties.
-For more information on functions in AnyLogic, refer to the Function article.
+Create toString() function with parameters — The toString() function displays information about the agent, for example, in the inspection window during the model run.
+Click this button to create a preset of the toString() function in your agent type.
+If your agent type has any parameters, the function automatically returns their names and values.
+To customize the output, specify what you want the function to return in the Function body box in the properties of the function.
+For more information on functions in AnyLogic, see Function.

-The function will appear on the agent's graphical editor beyond the visible area.
+The function will appear on the graphical diagram of the agent beyond the visible area.
 You will find it to the left of the axis origin.

 How can we improve this article?